Index

 A Service Level is created inside a Shipping Rules file, so you must start by creating a new file or editing an existing file.
 For a tutorial on how to create a new file, click here.

-- Go to Drafts, click on the wrench icon next to the file that you want to work with, and choose Edit.
+- Go to Drafts, click the three-dot menu next to the file you want to work with, and choose Edit.

 - Go to the Service Levels tab.